The Rules and Regulations for Candidates

 Each year the City of Cupertino receives many complaints about signs that are improperly posted or which are posted in such numbers as to create an eyesore.
 In response to these complaints, the City Council has adopted sign regulations.
 All individuals who are involved with posting and removing temporary political signs should follow these guidelines.
 You may contact the Cupertino Code Enforcement Office at (408) 777-3182 for further information.

-Temporary political signs must be removed no later than 5 days after the election.
+• Signs must be removed no later than 5 days after Election Day

 HOW TO BEGIN

 Review the main elections information page.
 Download additional 2014 Candidate Information document.